 CTIB was created on April 1, 2008, as required by Minn.
-Statute Section 297A.992, by a joint powers agreement between the counties of Anoka, Dakota, Hennepin, Ramsey, and Washington.
-Its purpose is to receive and distribute the 1/4 cent transit sales tax for the development, construction and operation of transit ways serving the five-county area.
-Hennepin County is the fiscal agent.
-Financial statements are available from Hennepin County, Department of Finance, 300 South Sixth Street, A-2301 Government Center, Minneapolis, Minnesota 55487.
+Statute Section 297A.992, by joint powers agreement between the counties of Anoka, Dakota, Hennepin, Ramsey, and Washington.
+Its purpose is to receive and distribute a 1/4 cent transit sales tax for the development, construction, and operation of transit ways serving the five-county area.
+During the June 13, 2017 board meeting, the Board of Commissioners approved resolution # B2017-142 to dissolve the Counties Transit Improvement Board effective June 30, 2017.
+The CTIB was replaced by the Board of Commissioner's approval of resolution # B2017-143, which imposes a 1/2 cent sales tax for transit and transportation improvements.
+Ramsey County will be administering these funds.